sebastienrousseau/sebastienrousseau.github.io/_posts/2023-10-16-protecting-data-in-the-quantum-age-the-hash-library-hsh.md

 * **Quantum entanglement** can be used to create quantum key distribution (QKD) systems, which can generate and distribute secure cryptographic keys over long distances.
 QKD systems are immune to attacks by quantum computers, making them ideal for protecting sensitive financial data.

-In this article, I will examine the uses of quantum-resistant cryptography, specifically addressing the Rust Hash Library (HSH) that I developed.
-This library is fully optimised for cryptographic hashing and verification functions.

 ## Idea

 ### The Hash Library (HSH): Pioneering Interoperability in Quantum-Resistant Cryptography